microsoft/azuredevopslabs/labs/vstsextend/azurekeyvault/readme.md

 1. Provide a name, subscription, resource group and location for the vault.
     ![](images/kv_t2_s4.png)

-    Because data in the Key Vaults are sensitive and business critical, you need to secure access to your key vaults by allowing only authorized applications and users.
+    Because data in Key Vaults are sensitive and business critical, you need to secure access to your key vaults by allowing only authorized applications and users.
 To access the data from the vault, you will need to provide read (Get) permissions to the service principal that you will be using for authentication in the pipeline.

 1. Select **Access policy** and then select **+ Add Access Policy** to setup a new policy.
     ![](images/kv_t2_s5.png)